-- (a) This permit is granted in accordance with the provisions of the Rules of the District, and acceptance of this permit constitutes an acknowledgment and agreement that the permittee will comply with the Rules of the District. - (b) The permit terms may be modified or amended pursuant to the provisions of the District's rules or to comply with statutory requirements. - (c) The operation of the well for the authorized withdrawal must be conducted in a non-wasteful manner. - (d) Withdrawals from all nonexempt wells must be accurately measured either by meter or District-approved alternative measuring method, in accordance with the District's rules.
-The owner or operator of all permitted wells must file an annual pumpage report with the District.
+- (a) This permit is granted in accordance with the provisions of the rules of the District, and acceptance of this permit constitutes an acknowledgment and agreement that the permit holder will comply with the rules of the District. - (b) The permit terms may be modified or amended pursuant to the provisions of the District's rules or to comply with statutory requirements. - (c) The operation of the well for the authorized withdrawal must be conducted in a nonwasteful manner. - (d) Withdrawals from all nonexempt wells must be accurately measured either by meter or District-approved alternative measuring method, in accordance with the District's rules.
+The owner or operator of all permitted wells must file an annual pumpage report with the

+District.
 If the well is metered, the meter readings must be attached to the annual pumpage report filed with the District.
-Wells that are drilled, completed, or equipped so that they are incapable of producing more than 25,000 gallons per day are not required to have a meter or report annualproduction if used for domestic purposes or for watering livestock or poultry.
+Wells that are drilled, completed, or equipped so that they are incapable of producing more than 25,000 gallons per day are not required to have a meter or report annual production if used for domestic purposes or for watering livestock or poultry.

-- (e) The well site must be accessible to District representatives for inspection, and the permittee agrees to cooperate fully in any reasonable inspection of the well and well site by the District representatives. - (f) The application pursuant to which this permit has been issued is incorporated in the permit, and the permit is granted on the basis of, and contingent upon, the accuracy of the information supplied in that application.
-A finding that false information has been supplied is grounds for immediate revocation of the permit. - (g) Violation of apermit's terms, conditions, requirements, or special provisions is punishable by civil penalties as provided by the District's rules. - (h) The permit may also contain provisions relating to the means and methods of transportation outside the District of groundwater produced within the District.
+- (e) The General Manager or Board may, after notice and hearing consistent with permitting hearings governed by Section 11, reduce the quantity of groundwater authorized under a production permit if the applicant has not demonstrated that the water allocated has been withdrawn and put to beneficial use for the purpose and in the amount described in the permit for at least one calendar year during the first three full calendar years following issuance of the permit.
+The applicant has the burden of proof to demonstrate that the groundwater allocated has been withdrawn and put to beneficial use for the purpose and in the amount described in the permit.
+No parties other than the permit holder and General Manager may be named as parties in the hearing.
+The District shall provide written notice of this hearing by certified mail (return receipt requested), hand delivery, first class mail, fax, email, FedEx, UPS, or any other type of public or private courier or delivery service.
+If the District is unable to provide notice to the permit holder by any of these forms of notice, the District may tape the notice on the door of the permit holder's office or home, or post notice in the newspaper of general circulation in the District and within the county in which the alleged violator resides or in which the alleged violator's office is located. - (f) The well site must be accessible to District representatives for inspection, and the permit holder agrees to cooperate fully in any reasonable inspection of the well and well site by the District representatives. - (g) The application pursuant to which this permit has been issued is incorporated in the permit, and the permit is granted on the basis of, and contingent upon, the accuracy of the information supplied in that application.
+A finding that false information has been supplied is grounds for immediate revocation of the permit. - (h) Violation of a permit's terms, conditions, requirements, or special provisions is punishable by civil penalties as provided by the District's rules. - (i) The permit may also contain provisions relating to the means and methods of export outside the District of groundwater produced within the District.